billbuchanan/csn09112/week03_ns/labs/README.md

 commit
 ```

-Now create your own config, and allow the DMZ to communicate with the public network.

 You should now be able to connect from the private network to the public one.

+From Ubuntu, can you access 8.8.8.8 with ping?
+[Yes/No]
+From Ubuntu, can you access google.com with ping?
+[Yes/No]
+From Ubuntu, can you access google.com from a browser?
+[Yes/No]

+From Windows, can you access 8.8.8.8 with ping?
+[Yes/No]
+From Windows, can you access google.com with ping?
+[Yes/No]
+From Windows, can you access google.com from a browser?
+[Yes/No]

+Now create your own config and allow the DMZ to communicate with the public network.

+You should now be able to connect from the private network to the public one.

+From Ubuntu, can you access 8.8.8.8 with ping?
+[Yes/No]
+From Ubuntu, can you access google.com with ping?
+[Yes/No]
+From Ubuntu, can you access google.com from a browser?
+[Yes/No]

+From Windows, can you access 8.8.8.8 with ping?
+[Yes/No]
+From Windows, can you access google.com with ping?
+[Yes/No]
+From Windows, can you access google.com from a browser?
+[Yes/No]

 Which configuration commands have you used:

 Can you connect your Windows host to the Google.com?
+[Yes][No]
+Can you connect your Ubuntu host to the Google.com?
 [Yes][No]